-I have a love of travel and remember the days when airline travel was a special occasion.
-I thought it would be fun to curate a collection of vintage airline posters and prints.
+I love to travel and remember when airline travel was a special occasion.
+I thought curating a collection of vintage airline posters and prints would be fun.

-Thousands of airline companies have disappeared over years.
-Over 40 have gone bust alone since the start of the pandemic, with many more to come.
-I personally remember flying with several airlines that are no longer with us.
+Thousands of airline companies have disappeared over the years.
+Over 40 have gone bust alone since the pandemic’s start, with many more to come.
+I remember flying with several airlines that are no longer with us.
 Such as BOAC, Monarch, British Caledonia, Laker Air, and Pan Am, to name a few.

-The last time I flew that route, it was non-stop and only took half the time.
-I hope it won’t be too long before I can get on a plane again, to go and visit my relatives and friends all around the world.
+The last time I flew that route was non-stop and only took half the time.
+I hope it won’t be too long before I can get on a plane again, to go and visit my relatives and friends worldwide.